anthonyrussano/naturalscholar.com/docs/research/bael-fruit.md

 ## Preparation

-It takes about 11 months to ripen on the tree and can reach the size of a large grapefruit or pomelo, and some are even larger.
-The shell is so hard it must be cracked with a hammer or machete.
-The fibrous yellow pulp is very aromatic.
-It has been described as tasting of marmalade and smelling of roses.
+The fruit can reach the size of a large grapefruit or bigger.
+The shell is hard and must be cracked with a tool.
+The fibrous yellow pulp is very aromatic, described as tasting of marmalade and smelling of roses.

-The fruits can be eaten either fresh from trees or after being dried and produced into pulp powder or nectar.
+The fruits can be eaten fresh or dried, into pulp powder or nectar.
 If fresh, the juice is strained and sweetened to make a drink similar to lemonade.

 The leaves and small shoots are eaten as salad greens.